 This is probably not the sort of thing to chug prior to a shootout with some of Ernst Stavro Blofeld’s thugs.

-Coffee martinis and Boston cream pie martinis are bad enough but there is absolutely no excuse for the grilled cheese martini, while the notion of a candied bacon martini leaves one reaching for highball glass to steady the nerves.
-If you must know - Amaretto, vodka, and Applejack are swilled onto sweet smoked pork.
+Coffee martinis and Boston cream pie martinis are bad enough, but there is absolutely no excuse for the grilled cheese martini, while the notion of a candied bacon martini leaves one reaching for a highball glass to steady the nerves.
+If you must know―Amaretto, vodka, and Applejack are swilled onto sweet smoked pork.
 Arrgghh.

 Cicero the Bartender: “What’re you drinking?”